Can a Real Estate Agent Be Sued For An Error or Omission?

 In circumstances where a real estate agent commits and error or an omission within advice and guidance that is contrary to the advice and guidance that would be provided by a reasonably acting real estate agent, liability for professional negligence may arise to compensate for the harm, if any, suffered by a client who was relying on the real estate agent.

-As per the Court of Appeal case of Krawchuk v.
-Scherbak, 2011 ONCA 352, as well as cases of Lippa v.
+Within the Court of Appeal case of Krawchuk v.
+Scherbak, 2011 ONCA 352, as well as the Lippa v.
 Colletta, 2017 ONSC 1122, and Wemyss v.
-Moldenhauer, 2003 CanLII 19103, among others, a real estate agent may be successfully sued for errors or omissions that occur while rendering professional services and where the error or omission falls below the standard of a reasonably acting real estate agent.
-Within these cases it was specifically stated:
+Moldenhauer, 2003 CanLII 19103, cases, among many others, a real estate agent may be held liable for failure to adequately render professional service, meaning failing to act in accordance to the standards of a reasonable real estate agent.
+Specifically, these cases state:

 To avoid liability in negligence, a real estate agent must exercise the standard of care that would be expected of a reasonable and prudent agent in the same circumstances.
 This general standard, a question of law, will not vary between cases and there is no need for it to be established through the use of expert evidence: see Wong v.
 407527 Ontario Ltd., 1999 CanLII 3788 (ON CA), O.J.
 No. 3373, 179 D.L.R.
 (4th) 38 (C.A.), at para.
 23; Fellowes, McNeil v.
 Kansa General International Insurance Co., 2000 CanLII 22279 (ON CA), O.J.
 No. 3309, 138 O.A.C.
 28 (C.A.), at para.
 11. The translation of that standard into a particular set of obligations owed by a defendant in a given case, however, is a question of fact (Wong, at para.
 23; Fellowes, at para.
 11).
 External indicators of reasonable conduct, such as custom, industry practice and statutory or regulatory standard, may inform the standard.
 Where a debate arises as to how a reasonable agent would have conducted himself or herself, recourse should generally be made to expert evidence.